hdShang/arxiv-daily/docs/cs-CL/2025-05-19/papers/250513220v1-seedbench-a-multi-task-benchmark-for-evaluating-large-language-model.md

 ---
 layout: default
-title: SeedBench: A Multi-task Benchmark for Evaluating Large Language Models in Seed Science
+title: "SeedBench: A Multi-task Benchmark for Evaluating Large Language Models in Seed Science"
 ---

 # SeedBench: A Multi-task Benchmark for Evaluating Large Language Models in Seed Science